Impacting our community

 * Assuming a yearly tax collection of 1862€ / person

-** An unemployed person costs 15180€/year in France according to France Travail (source)
+** An unemployed person costs 15180€/year in France according to France Travail (source - external link)

 In France, funding for training programs comes from a national effort called Plan Investissement Compétences (PIC).
 That program has been designed with a set of priority targets, particularly focusing on individuals from underserved backgrounds.
 The population trained by OpenClassrooms fully aligns with the priorities of the PIC, which include people with low or no education, individuals living in underserved areas, and those with disabilities.